The Problem With Most Triathlon Season Plans

 - 2 min read

 A proper triathlon season plan is built backwards from performance, not forwards from motivation.
-And sports science gives us very clear rules about how to do this properly.
+Sports science provides clear rules on how to do this effectively.
+If you get this right, you will:

 Improve faster